 Models

-Figure: Graph initialization and fiber path algorithm
+Figure: Graph initialization and fibre path algorithm

 graph-initialization

-Figure: Output of fiber path algorithm
+Figure: Output of fibre path algorithm

 Feasibility